Aurora Energy (New Zealand)

 Aurora Energy is New Zealand's seventh largest electricity distribution network by customer connections, supplying electricity to 91,600 homes, farms and businesses in Dunedin, Central Otago, and the Queenstown-Lakes District.
 Aurora Energy is owned by Dunedin City Holdings Limited on behalf of the Dunedin City Council.
+It is governed by a board of directors.
+Its chief executive, Richard Fletcher, joined Aurora in 2018.